For Lucky, sword swallower and a decade-long tattoo collector, the thrill of removing a chest piece felt like getting a new tattoo. This is her story.

-What would your advice be to someone also thinking about colour tattoo removal?
+What would your advice be to someone also thinking about color tattoo removal?

 I'd say go for it.
-The ability to remove colour is the best thing about NAAMA’s laser technology.
-If you’re removing a colour tattoo or have olive, black or brown skin, NAAMA is going to be a better option for you.
-NAAMA’s laser removes colour without messing with the skin’s melanin.
+The ability to remove color is the best thing about NAAMA’s laser technology.
+If you’re removing a color tattoo or have olive, black or brown skin, NAAMA is going to be a better option for you.
+NAAMA’s laser removes color without messing with the skin’s melanin.
 Often if you've got melanin in your skin, even a little bit of olive, conventional laser removal will unintentionally target that pigment too.
 You’ll end up a white scar because the laser lifted all the tattoo and skin pigment.

 Lucky’s chest tattoo is vibrant and colourful pre-treatment.

 Ink particles start to breakdown and harsh lines begin to fade.

 Lucky’s body continues to dissolve the ink, leaving clear skin behind.